 ‘They took her life… she’ll take her revenge’

-A deaf-mute woman is making a trip across the country when she tries to save a Native American boy from being slaughtered by a group of men.
+A deaf-mute woman is making a trip across the country when she tries to save an Indigenous American boy from being slaughtered by a group of men.
 Her act of bravery has horrific consequences…

-With frequent comparisons to The Crow (1994), Avenged offers a supernatural twist on the rape-revenge plot as popularised in the 1970’s, perhaps most notably by the controversial cult classic, Day of the Woman aka I Spit on Your Grave (1978).
+With frequent comparisons to The Crow (1994), Avenged offers a supernatural twist on the carnal assault-revenge plot as popularised in the 1970s, perhaps most notably by the controversial cult classic, Day of the Woman aka I Spit on Your Grave (1978).
 If you’re an advocate of valiant heroines, director Michael S. Ojeda gives us more reason to root for protagonist, Zoe, than simply being a victim.

 As Zoe, actress Amanda Adrienne Smith gives a believable portrayal of the innocent woman-turned-zombie-warrior, and the gore – which consists of scalping, arrows and plenty more – continues in the same vein right up to the emotional climax.